 Disadvantages – no movie editing, hard to use annotation tools

-Perfect For - Recording basic activity for webinars and basic presentations
+Perfect For – Students and individuals who want to record and present basic activities for webinars and basic presentations

 Other Sources – Michael Muchmore of PCMag

 Summary – Started as a presentation sharing tool and has evolved into making flip books for online sharing and embedding from any PDF.

 Advantages – Simple and complete solution for turning presentations and print publications into flip books.